uvatoc/uvatoc.github.io/src/content/syllabus.md

 ## Grading

 We encourage students to spend your energy focusing on what you are learning, instead of worrying about your grade.

-That said, we understand students are often stressed about grading and understandably want to know where they stand in a class without having to rely just on the judgment of the course staff.
+That said, we understand students are often stressed about grading and understandably want to know how grades will be determined.
 We aim to grade in a way that is useful (provides students with accurate measure of how well they understood what they should), motivating (encourages the behaviors we prefer, including hard but not obsessive work), fair (assigned higher grades to more deserving students), robust (arbitrary small perturbations do not have a material impact on someone's grade), and low stress (for both students and the course staff).